Helen Murray Free: Career

-Free's career search began even before completing her college education.
-During her final year at Wooster, she took interest in the Koppers Chemical Company in Orrville, Ohio.
-However, she was put down after hearing that her job would be testing the creosote that fence posts were dipped in before they were sold to local farms.
-She then turned to apply for a research fellowship at the Mellon Institute (which is now Carnegie Mellon University).
-While waiting to hear back, one of her chemistry professors arranged an interview for her at Miles Laboratories.
-She was offered a position, however, after hearing about what her job would entail, she was no longer interested and was set on doing research.
-With no response from the Mellon Institute, she reluctantly took the offer from Miles.
-Upon graduating from Wooster, Free immediately began working as a quality control chemist for Miles Laboratories (known as the creators of Alka-Seltzer), which involved testing the quality of ingredients in the company's line of vitamins An offer from the Mellon Institute eventually came after a few weeks she accepted the offer from Miles, but she was unfortunately locked into her position by then.
-Her aspiration to do research, however, was ultimately fulfilled.
+Upon graduating from Wooster, Free immediately began working as a quality control chemist for Miles Laboratories (known as the creators of Alka-Seltzer), which involved testing the quality of ingredients in the company's line of vitamins.
 When Alfred Free had a position open in his biochemistry research group, she interviewed and filled the position.
 Little did she know that they would become lifelong research partners.
 They would marry two years later in 1947.

 Originally they researched different antibiotics before they moved on to dry reagent systems.
 The first thing Alfred and his team were tasked with was further refining Clinitest to make it more sensitive.
 Clinitest was a tablet that measured glucose levels in the urine of diabetic patients when a diluted solution of urine was subject to a tablet.
 A resulting color change would be able to determine the corresponding glucose levels of the patient.
 The team also developed the Acetest, another tablet test for diabetes.
 Continuing with this trend of enabling clinical tests to be carried out in tablet form, the team created Ictotest, which tested for hepatitis A. This test was able to chemically detect the presence of bilirubin in urine, which was indicative of carrying the disease.